star-history/star-history/public/blog/star-history-yearly-pick-2022-platform-engineering.md

 ![gitlab](/blog/assets/yearly-pick-platform-engineering-2022/gitlab.webp)

-[GitLab](https://github.com/gitlabhq/gitlabhq) was born a code hosting project to facilitate team development and collaboration, but has now expanded into a DevSecOps Platform.
+[GitLab](https://github.com/gitlabhq/gitlabhq) was born as a code hosting project to facilitate team development and collaboration, but has now expanded into a DevSecOps Platform.
 DevSecOps is DevOps with Security on top: normally, security awaits at the end of the development lifecycle, but when code is returned to developers for fixing, it adds extra cost.
 DevSecOps uses the shift-left approach to embrace security early in the DevOps lifecycle, by using tools to protect and monitor live applications, infusing security practices into every phase of software development till deployment.

 ![gitlab-devsecops](/blog/assets/yearly-pick-platform-engineering-2022/gitlab-devsecops.webp)

 In addition, GitLab is well known for their public [Handbook](https://about.gitlab.com/handbook/) (think of it as their employee handbook).
 This 2,000+ page-properly-categorized document gives a pretty specific and informative glimpse into the processes/collaboration/use of tools and even the culture of GitLab - this is extra handy for a startup that is just starting out and looking to establish SOPs and processes.

 ## Grafana

 ![grafana](/blog/assets/yearly-pick-platform-engineering-2022/grafana.webp)

-[Grafana](https://github.com/grafana/grafana) is a observability and data visualization platform.
+[Grafana](https://github.com/grafana/grafana) is an observability and data visualization platform.
 It simplifies the complexity of monitoring: provide the data and Grafana will take care of the visualization.
 It was first released in 2014 by Torkel Ödegaard (Grafana Labs Co-Founder) as an offshoot project by Orbitz.
 We all know the story later: Grafana Labs went on a roll in 2019 after raising a $24M Series A round, most recently a $240M Series D in April, 2022.

 At ObservabilityCON 2022, Grafana Labs announced two new projects: [Phlare](https://grafana.com/blog/2022/11/02/announcing-grafana-phlare-oss-continuous-profiling-database/), a database for continuous profiling, and [Faro](https://grafana.com/blog/2022/11/02/introducing-grafana-faro-oss-application-observability/), a front-end application observability service.
 It is worth noting that Phlare was inspired by a Hackathon project that demonstrated the value of continuous analytics when connected to metrics, logs, and traces, and they decided to create a database for continuous analytics telemetry.